 Rather than write an article describing the different elements of the program, it’d be a better use of all of our time for me to simply share the manual.
-Carve out an hour or two, sit down at your computer, and this easy 26 page illustrated manual will show you everything you need to know.
+Carve out an hour or two, sit down at your computer, and head to our QGIS resources page.
 Please send feedback and suggestions to email@example.com.

 Enjoy your quarantine,